-To determine statistically whether the increase in Texas daily Mx2t was simply due to 230 the background warming (thus a shift of the mean Mx2t) or it might involve additional 231 processes, Fig. 3a shows the probability density function (PDF) of Texas daily Mx2t for the 232 10 extreme summers (red), the rest of the 27 summers (grey), the first half of the period from 233 1980-97 (blue) and the second half of the period from 1998 to 2015 (cyan).
-The PDFs for the 234 235 two different periods (blue vs. cyan) show a clear shift due to changes in the mean, from 32°C 236 in the first half to 35°C in the second half, which could reflect a global warming contribution or the Pacific/Atlantic multi-decadal modulation (McCabe et al. 2004) to the Texas EHWs.
-237 The PDF for the 10 extreme summers, however, show a more dramatic increase in probability 238 of the high daily Mx2t compared to all three other PDFs in Fig. 3a.
-Compared to the normal 239 years, i.e., the rest of the 27 years, the possibility of occurrence of Mx2t above 35°C is much 240 241 higher in these 10 extreme summers.
-In particular, the probability of occurrence of Mx2t between 36°-39°C is substantially higher in extreme summers.
-Thus, the increased EHWs in 242 243 the Texas area could be affected not only by the shift in mean temperature, but could be also 244 influenced by additional processes involved in causing these extremes.
-In Fig. 3b, we illustrate that the seasonal mean Mx2t and the EHWD averaged over the Texas area are 245 highly correlated with a correlation coefficient of 0.87.
-This linear relationship is more 246 evident for the 10 EHWs summers.
-Therefore, in cases when daily Mx2t is not available, it is 247 an alternative method to use the seasonal mean surface temperature to represent EHWs in the 248 Texas area.
-249
+(blue), and the second half of the period from 1998 to 2015 (cyan).
+The PDFs for the two different periods (blue vs cyan) show a clear shift due to changes in the mean, from 32°C in the first half to 35°C in the second half, which could reflect a global warming contribution or the Pacific/Atlantic multidecadal modulation (McCabe et al. 2004) to the Texas EHWs.
+The PDF for the 10 extreme summers, however, shows a more dramatic increase in probability of the high daily Mx2t compared to all three other PDFs in Fig. 3a.
+Compared to the normal years, that is, the rest of the 27 years, the possibility of occurrence of Mx2t above 35°C is much higher in these 10 extreme summers.
+In particular, the probability of occurrence of Mx2t between 36° and 39°C is substantially higher in extreme summers.
+Thus, the increased EHWs in the Texas area could be affected not only by the shift in mean temperature, but could be also influenced by additional processes involved in causing these extremes.
+In Fig. 3b, we illustrate that the seasonal-mean Mx2t and the EHWD averaged over the Texas area are highly correlated, with a correlation coefficient of 0.87.
+This linear relationship is more evident for the 10 EHW summers.
+Therefore, in cases when daily Mx2t is not available, it is an alternative method to use the seasonal-mean surface temperature to represent EHWs in the Texas area.